-In addition to its capital expenditure on leasing rights for electric vehicles, Hypoport SE has incurred a high level of capital expenditure in the construction of a campus project at the company headquarters in Lübeck and in a building in Sofia, Bulgaria.
+In addition to its capital expenditure on leasing rights for electric vehicles, Hypoport SE has incurred a high level of capital expenditure on the construction of a campus project at the company headquarters in Lübeck and in company premises in Leipzig.
 Both projects are being built to high energy standards and will be used for the provision of services or for administrative purposes.